 - Traeger Grill Pellets

 - Camp Chef Premium Grill Pellets

 - Pit Boss Grill Pellets

-So to look at them you would presume they are the same product.
+To look at them you would presume standard wood pellets and BBQ pellets are the same product.
 They look very similar and they are both used to generate heat.
 However, there are some important differences between barbeque wood pellets and heating pellets for stove and boilers.

 Softwood vs Hardwood

-Barbeque pellets are produced from various hardwood residues which include:
+Barbeque pellets are produced from various hardwood residues which include the following species:

 - Alder – Great for cooking birds and salmon